chadallard/Story-Arc-Engine-test/README.md

 ## Changes in this integration

-This fork wires the two mods together and fixes a few issues that show up when they share the same scenario.
+This integration wires the two mods together and fixes a few issues that show up when they share the same scenario.
 You do not need to edit `library.js` for normal play — these are behaviors already in the bundled scripts.

 ### New commands